primacydotco/Ylmish/README.md

 > For example, a Yjs `Y.Array` and an interaction may add two items to that array and from the outside, we can observe two add operations.
 (And we can combine all the operations to see the 'current' state of the array.)

-**Design**

-We need to bridge these two worlds, that is, we need to be able to go from our changes represented as success models to our changes represented as the operations themselves.
+We need to bridge these two worlds, that is, we need to be able to go from our changes represented as successive models to our changes represented as the operations themselves.

 ```
 'model -> 'model -> 'operations